akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/redirect-liquidator/readme.md

 * `INJECT_AFTER_TAG`: Configure where in the HTML the JS snippet is injected. _Default value is `</title>`_

 ### getRedirectLocationFromEdge()
-This optional method allows you to manage redirects at the Edge.
+A hook to implement redirect logic at the Edge.
+This optional method allows you to manage redirect logic at the Edge.
 It is up to you to implement this logic inside your bundle, by loading redirect instructions from an API call or from EdgeKV.

 ### Disqable for bots